rurreac/slider/README.md

 If server authentication is enabled you must authenticate using the SSH key that matches the certificated used to authenticate Client and Server.
-Note that the key passed used is not a valid SSH key itself, but you can obtain it by running `certs -d <certID>` command on the console.
+Note that the key passed used is not a valid SSH key itself, but you can get it by running `certs -d <certID>` command on the console.

 A few considerations: